psytext/rosettastats/docs/moderatedMediation.md

 ```

-Example 2 has one mediator, one moderator of the path from the mediator to the dependent variable and two covariates.
+Example 3 has one mediator, one moderator of the path from the mediator to the dependent variable (m-y path) and two covariates.

 ```
 PROCESS vars = dependentVariable, predictorVariable mediatorVariable1,moderatorVariable, covariate1 covariate2